Kohistan scandal: Allegations & key players

 Investigations suggest collusion among officials in the C&W Department, the District Accounts Office, National Bank of Pakistan (NBP) branches in Upper Kohistan, and contractors linked via benamidari schemes (using proxies/relatives to hide assets).
 Mohammad Riaz, a former bank cashier turned contractor, and his relatives are alleged to be central figures in the fraud, instrumental in bogus cheque withdrawals and layered transfers.

 On June 19, NAB ordered Pakistan Tehreek-e-Insaf (PTI) leader and former federal minister Azam Swati to appear before an investigation team as a part of a probe, after it alleged Rs 300 million had been transferred into his personal account.
 However, it was later reported that Swati failed to appear before the accountability bureau, instead his legal counsel represented him.
 Later in June, Swati appeared before a NAB investigation committee, where he was questioned.
 On 14 July 2025, NAB again ordered him to appear, after it said the documents, he submitted in relation to the case were "insufficient".

 Reactions

+Opposition leaders accused the then-provincial government and the ruling party, Pakistan Tehreek-e-Insaf (PTI), of systemic corruption.
+Federal officials commended NAB's actions while highlighting governance failures.
 Punjab's Information Minister Azma Bukhari called the scandal a “disgrace” and a failure of KP’s governance, accusing the ruling coalition of systemic corruption and mismanagement across a decade.